beskider/images-on-map/README.md

 # Images on the Map

-The application loads photos and based on the Exif data presents them on the map.
+The React application loads photos and based on the Exif data presents them on the map.

 ## Technologies